vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 This was my scheduled strength exercise day (Wednesday); my previous strength exercise day had been Sunday.
 I generally aim for Wednesday, Friday, and Sunday for strength exercise.

+## 2023-11-18: skipped run due to overnight rain resulting in wet sidewalks

+I skipped my run on this day due to overnight rain resulting in wet sidewalks.
+There is also a nontrivial probability of further rain, though it's not high enough in and of itself.